douglaswzs/MultiLanguageBibleViewer/README.md

 - To support more languages, just add their respective JSON files into the `/json` directory and update the `availableBibles` object in the HTML.
 - You can modify the CSS directly in the `<style>` tag for further UI customizations.

-## 📜 License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).

 ---